awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

    For instructions, see [Uploading Objects into Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service Console User Guide*\.

 1. Use the following AWS SDK for Java code to detect labels in a video\.
    + Replace `TopicArn`, `RoleArn`, and `QueueURL` with the Amazon SNS topic ARN, IAM role ARN, and Amazon SQS queue URL that you previously noted\.

-   + Replace `Bucket` and `VideoFile` with the bucket and video file name that you uploaded in step 5\.
+   + Replace `Bucket` and `VideoFile` with the bucket and video file name that you specified in step 6\.
    +  Replace `Endpoint` and `Region` with the AWS endpoint and region that you're using\.
    + Update `.withRegion` parameters to the region you are using\.
    + Change `RekognitionUser` to an AWS account that has permissions to call Rekognition Video operations\.

    ```